Iman-Jamali/fullstack-playbook/docker.md

     - Changes in the volume on the host side or container are in effect to the both sides.
     - The volume location is unknown and is managed by `docker volume` command.
     - Great for storing data that should be persisted but not necessary to be edited by the developer.
+    - Data types in Docker
+      - Application (source code + dependencies + runtime) => Stored in an image Read-Only layer
+      - Temporary app data (app state, temp data, etc) => Stored in a container's memory or filesystem and is Read-Writeable.
+Stopping a container won't delete the data store in container's filesystem, but removing the container will delete that.
+      - Persistent app data (user data) => Stored in filesystem and database in a container and volumes
     - Volumes can improve the performance of a container for data access.
       - Anonymous:
         - Created per single container.
 Not sharable between containers